HSUII/HSUII/README.md

 - 👋 *Hi, I’m **SUI***
 - 👀 *I’m interested in Game
       Especially, **Overwatch** is my favorite game.*
 - 🌱 *I’m currently learning c language and Linux.
-And Tcp/Ip protocol*
+Also Tcp/Ip protocol*
 - 💞️ *I’m looking to collaborate on Anyone who is want to game with me*
 - 📫 *whenever you want to me question , **<sui@kakao.com>** email to me.*